z0on/Multivariate_GWAS/README.md

 ![sample ordination](sample_ordination.png)
 * constrained ordination plot for samples, and the trait(s) vector(s).
 The analysis uses sample scores along the first constrained axis, CAP1, but multiple correlated traits can be used to define it.
 > Note: the metod always flips the CAP1 axis so that increase in the trait value (specifically, first column in the *traits* table) corresponds with increase of CAP1 score.
-Since CAP1 orientation is arbitrary, this does not change anything except making the results easier to comprehend by a human.
+Since CAP1 orientation is arbitrary, this does not change anything except making the results easier for a human to comprehend.
 The plot above is a raw plot, before flipping - the SNP ordination plot below (colored dots in rings) will be a flipped version of this one.

 ![qq plot](qqplot.png)
 * q-q plot of SNP scores along CAP1 compared to SNP scores along a very high-order MDS representing noise.
 Departure upwards from the red line at the top right corner indicates positive signal, departure downwards in the lower left corner - negative signal.
 In this case these is some positive signal, but no negative signal.